 Ejendals strictly follows all laws and regulations, both local and international.
 We are here for the long-term and act accordingly.
-We will live with the decisions we make today for many years, and we value our quality-minded focus, our respect for human rights, and our care for the environment.
+We will live with the decisions we make today for many years, and we value our quality-minded focus, our respect for human rights and our care for the environment.

 Personal Protective Equipment (PPE) stands for products worn or carried to offer protection from health or safety risks.
 Personal health and safety are fundamental rights and people deserve a high level of protection.

-The PPE Directive defines legal obligations ensuring that PPE on the European market gives the highest level of protection against hazards.
+The PPE regulation defines legal obligations ensuring that PPE on the European market gives the highest level of protection against hazards.
 It establishes the market conditions and basic safety requirements which PPE must meet in order to bear the mandatory CE mark.